Photographs

 The pictures represent both literal photographs and memories of the former partner, the visual evidence and mental images of the relationship that the speaker needs the cleansing flood to wash away.

-“Photo album on the counter, your cheeks are turning red”
+“Photo album on the counter, your cheeks were turning red”

 “Give me a photograph to hang on my wall, superstar”